razoumov/publish/02-task-parallelism.md

 ~~~

 > ## Try this...
-> Comment out the line `lock.waitfor(numtasks)` in the code above to clearly observe the effect of the
+> Comment out the line `lock.waitfor(numthreads)` in the code above to clearly observe the effect of the
 > task synchronization.

 Finally, with all the material studied so far, we should be ready to parallelize our code for the